romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-As the lead of a DevOps team, you're tasked with managing reusable components for workflows.
+Q: As the lead of a DevOps team, you're tasked with managing reusable components for workflows.
 What approach should you adopt?
 <details><summary>Show the answer</summary><p>

 - **Create a dedicated repository for reusable components, establish clear naming conventions, and document maintenance procedures**